 - Given the continued threat of COVID-19 and variants of the virus, face masks are required for indoor areas of all the North Carolina Museum of Natural Sciences locations which include downtown Raleigh, Whiteville, and the indoor facilities at Contentnea Creek.

 - Cloth face coverings are available for purchase in the Museum Store.

 - Enhanced cleaning of the facilities will take place multiple times throughout the day.

 - Hand sanitizer stations are accessible throughout the Museum.

 - Water fountains will not be in use.

-- The Museum’s daily onsite programming is temporarily postponed for the health and safety of visitors.
+- The Museum’s daily onsite programming is temporarily postponed.

 - If you are experiencing symptoms of illness, we ask that you postpone your visit.